Founder of Peace

 The FVNDAT and GLORIA coins are half-folles1 and the SAPIENT is a quarter-follis.
 This quarter follis is the smallest coin that Constantine issued.
 The owl on the SAPIENT coin had long been a symbol of wisdom through association with Minerva; but the owl was also a symbol of good luck.
 According to Zosimus, before Constantine fought Maxentius, “an infinite number of owls flew down and covered the wall.”
 Of course, the owls were bad luck for Maxentius!

 These coins are quite unusual in their small size and reverse messages.
-FVNDAT PACIS translates as the founder of peace, GLORIA PERPET means peprpetual glory, and SAPIENT PRINCIPIC is wise prince.
+FVNDAT PACIS translates as the founder of peace, GLORIA PERPET means peprpetual glory, and SAPIENT PRINCIPIC is wisdom of the Prince.

 “Limited series of fractional bronzes have a more personal tone, recalling, for example, the honorary epithets conferred upon the emperor.”2